Energy policy of the United States: History

-In the early days of the Republic energy policy allowed free use of standing timber for heating and industry.
+In the early days of the Republic, energy policy allowed free use of standing timber for heating and industry.
 Wind and water provided energy for tasks such as milling grain.
 In the 19th century, coal became widely used.
 Whales were rendered into lamp oil.
 Coal gas was fractionated for use as lighting and town gas.
 Natural gas was first used in America for lighting in 1816.
-It has grown in importance, especially for electricity generation, but US natural gas production peaked in 1973 and the price has risen significantly since then.
+Since then, natural gas has grown in importance, especially for electricity generation.
+US natural gas production peaked in 1973, and the price has risen significantly since then.

-Coal provided the bulk of the US energy needs well into the 20th century.
+Coal provided the bulk of US energy needs well into the 20th century.
 Most urban homes had a coal bin and a coal-fired furnace.
 Over the years these were replaced with oil furnaces that were easier and safer to operate.

-From the early 1940s, the US government and oil industry entered into a mutually beneficial collaboration to control global oil resources.
+From the early 1940s, the US government and the oil industry entered into a mutually beneficial collaboration to control global oil resources.
 By 1950, oil consumption exceeded that of coal.
 Abundant oil in California, Texas, Oklahoma, as well as in Canada and Mexico, coupled with its low cost, ease of transportation, high energy density, and use in internal combustion engines, led to its increasing use.

-Following World War II, oil heating boilers took over from coal burners along the Eastern Seaboard; diesel locomotives took over from coal-fired steam engines; oil-fired power plants dominated; petroleum-burning buses replaced electric streetcars, and citizens bought gasoline-powered cars.
+Following World War II, oil heating boilers replaced coal burners along the Eastern Seaboard; diesel locomotives replaced coal-fired steam engines; oil-fired power plants dominated; petroleum-burning buses replaced electric streetcars, and citizens bought gasoline-powered cars.
 Interstate Highways helped make cars the major means of personal transportation.
-As oil imports increased, US foreign policy was drawn into Middle East politics, seeking to maintain steady supply via actions such as protcting Persian Gulf sea lanes.
+As oil imports increased, US foreign policy was drawn into Middle Eastern politics, seeking to maintain a steady supply via actions such as protecting Persian Gulf sea lanes.

-Hydroelectricity was the basis of Nikola Tesla's introduction of the US electricity grid, starting at Niagara Falls, New York, in 1883.
-Electricity generated by major dams such as the TVA Project, Grand Coulee Dam and Hoover Dam still produce some of the lowest-priced ($0.08/kWh) electricity.
+Hydroelectricity was the basis of Nikola Tesla's introduction of the US electricity grid, which started at Niagara Falls, New York, in 1883.
+Electricity generated by major dams, such as the TVA Project, Grand Coulee Dam and Hoover Dam, still produce some of the cheapest ($0.08/kWh) electricity.
 Rural electrification strung power lines to many more areas.

-A National Maximum Speed Limit of 55 mph (88 km/h) was imposed in 1974 (and repealed in 1995) to help reduce consumption.
+A National Maximum Speed Limit of 55 mph (88 km/h) was imposed in 1974 (and repealed in 1995) to help reduce energy consumption.
 Corporate Average Fuel Economy (aka CAFE) standards were enacted in 1975 and progressively tightened over time to compel manufacturers to improve vehicle mileage.
 Year-round Daylight Saving Time was imposed in 1974 and repealed in 1975.
 The United States Strategic Petroleum Reserve was created in 1975.

 The Weatherization Assistance Program was enacted in 1977.
-This program has provided services to more than 5.5 million low-income families.
 On average, low-cost weatherization reduces heating bills by 31% and overall energy bills by $358 per year at 2012 prices.
 Increased energy efficiency and weatherization spending has a high return on investment.